fcolinRT/SolanaPayDigiPet/README.md

 Not an ideal incentive for the merchant.
 ## We need a win-win strategy.

+### Loyalty Programs of the Future with DigiPets
-## Instead, let's gamify the loyalty program while educating new adopters.
+Instead, let's gamify the loyalty program while educating new adopters.
 Imagine Tamagotchi and foursquare together.

 When you come and pay using Solana Pay for the first time, you get an egg, congrats on your first NFT!